Francisca Hawkes-Buchanan's family speak out after Rotorua surgeon Dr Blaithin Page sentenced over road death

 "There is little more you could have done," he told her.

-He said Hawkes-Buchanan had had a bright motorbike and helmet, and had the headlight on and the drizzly weather conditions "would highlight the need for extra caution" at the time.
+He said Hawkes-Buchanan had had a bright motorcycle and helmet, and had the headlight on and the drizzly weather conditions "would highlight the need for extra caution" at the time.

 He did not think the conviction would impact Page's immigration status or employment.